Chris Achenbach

 Awards and Commendations

-Awards and commendations received include: Apartment Association of Metro Denver – 2015 Grand Tribute Award; Downtown Denver Partnership – 2013/2014 Project of the Year Award (Cadence); Lodo Limelight – 2014 New Business of the Year Award (Cadence); Denver Business Journal Powerbook Award – 2012 Residential Developer of the Year; Apartment Association of Denver – 2011 Tribute Award for use of Technology at Solera; University of Denver Burns School of Real Estate 2010 Project of the Year Award for Solera Apartments; Environmental Defense Fund Top Real Estate Innovation of 2009 for the Riverclay Solar Mortgage Program ; University of Denver Burns School of Real Estate 2008 Project of the year Award for Riverclay Condominiums; Denver Micro Business Development Corp – 2007 Business Leader of the Year; University of Colorado Research Competition 1st place for the design of An Affordable Alternative Materials House; and the Rocky Mountain Masonry Institute Steve Dach Memorial Award Honorable Mention for the Design of An Affordable Masonry home.
+Awards and commendations received include: Apartment Association of Metro Denver – Grand Tribute Award; Downtown Denver Partnership -Project of the Year Award (Cadence); Lodo Limelight – New Business of the Year Award (Cadence); Denver Business Journal Powerbook Award – Residential Developer of the Year; Apartment Association of Denver – Tribute Award for use of Technology at Solera; University of Denver Burns School of Real Estate – Project of the Year Award for Solera Apartments; Environmental Defense Fund – Top Real Estate Innovation for Riverclay Solar Mortgage Program; University of Denver Burns School of Real Estate – Project of the year Award for Riverclay Condominiums; Denver Micro Business Development Corp – Business Leader of the Year; University of Colorado Research Competition 1st place for the design of An Affordable Alternative Materials House; and the Rocky Mountain Masonry Institute Steve Dach Memorial Award Honorable Mention for the Design of An Affordable Masonry home.

 Professional Roots